VanOvermeire/sam-template-creator/README.md

 It reads your project folder and generates a [SAM template][1] containing the necessary functions, globals, environment variables, etc.

 Compared to a full-fledged framework like [Serverless][2], the scope of this template creator is *limited*.
 But this has advantages as well: the tool is lightweight, generating no additional files except your IaC yaml, and is simple to use.

-Finally, the tool will probably be insufficient to handle very complex use-cases, though it can still provide a starting point to expand upon.
+Though it may not suffice for very complex use-cases, it can still provide a starting point to expand upon.

 [1]: https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md
 [2]: https://serverless.com/